What does it mean to be an individual?

 Thinking of ourselves as fundamentally connected can have profound implications for how we think of ourselves as individuals and how we relate to others.
 Discussions of individualism tend to focus on the need to protect individuals from coercion or to hold them accountable for their actions.
 The idea is to free individuals from societal pressures so they can freely pursue their self-interests, while simultaneously preventing them from using that freedom in ways that violate other people’s rights.
 The problem is that these kinds of discussions frame the existence of each individual in an isolated and narrow way that only addresses a small sub-section of the full spectrum of ways that each individual is connected with other individuals.

 George Mead suggested that we become who we are through the experience of and reflection on our present, past and anticipated future relationships with others (see George Mead: The self is essentially a social structure).
-If Mead is correct, then it follows that what happens in our inner worlds is deeply influenced by our outer world relationships and those relationships play an immense role in determining the individual self that each of us becomes.
-You might even say that we owe a large part of current individual identities to the people and experiences that have brought us to this point.
+If Mead was correct, then it follows that what happens in our inner worlds is deeply influenced by our outer world relationships and those relationships play an immense role in determining the individual self that each of us becomes.
+You might even say that we owe a large part of our current individual identities to the people and experiences that have brought us to this point.
 The reverse is also true.
 Just as other people provide the context in which we construct our individual selves, we provide the context that enables other people to construct theirs.
 Each of us owes our sense of individual selfhood to all the others who have provided the context in which we became who we are.

 We are not just potential victims requiring protection from others or players competing for resources.
 We are also social beings who constantly influence the contours of each others lives in a host of other ways.
 When you acknowledge and take ownership of this fundamental truth, you may be inclined to give more attention to how others have contributed to making you are who you.
 You may also feel an urge to pay more attention to the impact you have on others through your own words and actions.